top of page

 Canadian research shows that planned home births for low risk pregnancies are less likely to require intervention and a lower risk of adverse maternal and newborn outcomes.
 Planning a home birth is safe for most women that are term gestation (at least 37 weeks) and the baby is positioned head down.
 Other factors will be discussed with your midwife team, including consideration of your distance to the hospital.
 Midwives carry the equipment of a level 1 hospital and in most cases this is sufficient.
 Sometimes transfer to the hospital (either by ambulance or your own vehicle) will be recommended if a higher level of care is needed.
 The Association of Ontario Midwives - Home Birth Safety is a good resource to start with.

 How to Prepare: Around 36-37 weeks, your midwife will arrange a prenatal visit at your home to assess the area you will set up for labour and birth as well as emergency access.
-It is expected you read the Quinte Midwives Home Birth Checklist (Word Document) for essential preparation.
-A printed copy can also be provided at clinic.
-Additional considerations are from the AOM birth supplies list.
+It is expected you read the Quinte Midwives Home Birth Checklist for essential preparation.

 Transfer from Home to Hospital: Midwives monitor labour, birth and your postpartum carefully to detect if you or your baby would need additional care.
 As listed in the above document it is recommended to prepare your home with easy access for EMS and to have a hospital bag with your health card and hospital forms ready.
 Sometimes emergencies may arise that require urgent transfer to the hospital such as for an abnormal fetal heart rate, newborn resuscitation, or postpartum hemorrhage.
 In other circumstances transfer may happen if requesting an epidural, consultation for oxytocin augmentation, or there is meconium in the amniotic fluid.
 These scenarios will be discussed prenatally with your team.